jboucher154/WoltApp2024/README.md

 Thank you for considering my application to Wolt as a backend engineer intern!

+## About Data Handling

+Some basic data validation is included with the use of class that inherits from Pydantic Base Model ad a few additional checks.
+This includes rejection of:
+- Negative values for all integer fields
+- An empty cart, no calculation will occur for empty carts

+I Chose to allow the following:
+- 0 value carts, as they may be discounted
+- Past and future dates, validation of date time frame should be responsibility of another function.
+This API endpoint will simply calculate the delivery fee given a valid date format.
+- 0 distance deliveries

 ## To Run Program

 - change ports to be compatible for your local setup, default is set to 8000 in commands given and in docker-compose.yml